visgl/luma.gl/dev-docs/RFCs/v7.1/animation-timeline-rfc.md

 ## Integration with GLTFAnimaton

 Integration with `GLTFAnimation`should amount to simply passing the timeline object, and optionally a channel handle to the constructor.
+Then the [animate method](https://github.com/uber/luma.gl/blob/7.0-release/modules/addons/src/gltf/gltf-animator.js) would simply use `timeline.getTime()` to update rather than receiving the `timeMs` argument.

+A significant advantage to this approach over the current one is that it becomes straightforward to orchestrate multiple glTF animations of arbitrary duration into customizable application-defined animations.